-The main question here to start with is: “why would we load test?”
+The main question here to start with is: “why would we load test application?”

 I think most of the time developers get caught up in stuff like unit testing and integration testing and smoke testing, and these are extremely important.
 They verify the functionality of an app, they verify that the app behaves as expected, they verify that the user-expected input results in expected output.
 But in real life, when you actually deploy an application, a lot of things that get overlooked [revolve around] what happens when multiple users hit the system at the same time.